danimfernandes/iNEAL.df/notebooks/adaptiveIntro/README.md

 The dataset we are giving you ("iNEAL_TLRadapInto") includes plenty more SNPs that are not of interest for what we want to show you.

-So first, to expedite the analysis, we should isolate the SNPs we want to look at in the TLR cluster from the 1.24 million dataset:
+So first, to expedite the analysis, we should isolate the SNPs we want to look at in the TLR cluster from this large dataset:

     rs11466640
     rs5743563